 - Scopes are groups of claims.

-Scopes provide a logical grouping of claims.
-A common example is the standard OpenID Connect scope
+The scopes provide a logical grouping of claims.
+A common example is the standard OpenID

 updated_at.
 Requesting for just the